Skip to content

 In the length calculator the ERD field is explicit and front-and-centre, and the convention is shown rather than assumed.
 Take the measurement carefully, then take it again to confirm before you order spokes.

-For the rest of the jargon, see the glossary and the wheelbuilding fundamentals guide.
+For the rest of the jargon, see the glossary — or put the number straight to work: build a wheel from start to finish.